cbaenziger/hbase_export_snapshot_action/README.md

 ## Run
 On the the host where you are running the job from:
 - Define the oozie URL (e.g. `export OOZIE_URL="http://f-bcpc-vm2.bcpc.example.com:11000/oozie"`)
 - Create the action root directory where the workflow belongs.
-Put the class jar, dependencies jar and hbase jars in the /lib directory next to the workflow
+Put the class jar, dependencies jar and hbase jars in the `/lib` directory next to the workflow (alternatively, you can utilize the [oozie shared library](http://blog.cloudera.com/blog/2014/05/how-to-use-the-sharelib-in-apache-oozie-cdh-5/)):
-- Create the workflow.xml and put it in the action root next to the /lib directory
+- Create the workflow.xml and put it in the action root next to the `/lib` directory
-- Put the action root directory with the workflow and /lib directory on HDFS (this may require creating /user/ubuntu directory and chown to ubuntu)
+- Put the action root directory with the workflow and `/lib` directory on HDFS (this may require creating /user/ubuntu directory and chown to ubuntu)